The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Seljalandsfoss is not far from Reykjavík, only some 120 kilometres, so you can take a day trip and check out Seljalandsfoss, Gljúfrabúi, Skógafoss, and a couple of other waterfalls on the way.

-A new path has been opened at Seljalandsfoss so it is much easier now to go behind the waterfall than it used to.
+A new path has been opened at Seljalandsfoss, so it is much easier now to go behind the waterfall than it used to be, when we had to climb up a very rocky path.

 Seljalandsfoss waterfall

-You can spot Seljalandsfoss from the ring road long before you reach it and it is a beautiful sight watching it getting closer and closer.
+You can spot Seljalandsfoss from the ring road long before you reach it, and it is a beautiful sight as you get closer and closer.
 In the wintertime, it is lit up.

-Now you have to pay for parking your car by Seljalandsfoss waterfall.
-New toilets have been put up and the path improved, and money is needed for that, and the landowners try to keep the surroundings clean.
+Now you have to pay for parking your car by the Seljalandsfoss waterfall.
+New toilets have been installed, and the path has been improved.
+Money is needed for that, and the landowners try to keep the surroundings clean.

 Here is the location of Seljalandsfoss on the map.